marcelovcpereira/PLSQLHelper/README.md

 This Project specifies and develops a software tool capable of providing database maintaince features in PL/SQL language.
 After research, it was verified that there’s no such tool or references material specifying how to build one.

+The PLSQLHelper.jar is executable, but you would need a database connection to enable the features on the software.